-Bands of America operates multiple large scale "city-wide" events that are held in large and popular convention communities like Indianapolis and St. Louis which often occupy almost half the inventory of suitable hotel accommodations.
+Bands of America operates multiple large scale "city-wide" events that are held in large and popular convention communities like Indianapolis and St. Louis which often occupy more than half the inventory of premium hotel accommodations.

 Music for All works with cities years in advance to secure venue commitments and to assure the adequacy of supporting (housing) infrastructure.
-The commitments made are firm contracts with monetary guarantees for use of and payment for contracted venue space and sleeping rooms.
+The commitments we make are firm contracts with monetary guarantees for use of and payment for contracted venue space and sleeping rooms.
 Showing the value of hotel business in these locations allows the local community to feel confident in their commitment to lease stadium and convention facilities to Music for All.
-In essence, our 2024 Fall participants are filling guest rooms that were contracted as early as 2019.
+In essence, our 2025 Fall participants are filling guest rooms that were contracted as early as 2020.